bmaunde/guidelines/Magento/magento-cloud-setup.md

 		 Install composer either using the apt or instructions on https://getcomposer.org/download/

 	 3. Nginx
-		 You can use the following guide for this: https://devdocs.magento.com/guides/v2.3/install-gde/prereq/nginx.html
+		 Install using apt ( ) .
+You can use the following guide for this: https://devdocs.magento.com/guides/v2.4/install-gde/prereq/nginx.html
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTc2NDA4OCwxOTU1NTI4NzddfQ==
+eyJoaXN0b3J5IjpbMTQ4ODA5NjEwMCwxOTU1NTI4NzddfQ==
 -->